HaydnSeek/ripple/README.md

 Ripple is powerful but has trade-offs you should understand.
 - **DNS Propogation Delay**: Changes to DNS records are **not instant**.
 They are subject to the record's TTL (Time-To-Live).
 A 60-second TTL means it can take at least a minute for changes to be reflected globally.
 This makes Ripple unsuitable for flags that need to be disabled instantly in an emergency.
-- **Public Visibility**: DNS records are public.
-Anyone can look them up. **Do not** store sensitive information in your flag names or values.
 - **No Advanced Targeting**: Ripple is for simple, global, boolean on/off switches.
 It does not support percentage-based rollouts, user attribute targeting, or complex rules.

 ***